simylein/minecraft-server/README.md

 Example: `./start.sh -v`

-Arguments: `-i --immediatly -q --quiet -v --verbose`
+Arguments: `-i --immediately -q --quiet -v --verbose`

 ## crontab
 If you would like to automate some of those task on your server you can create a crontab.